EricssonBroadcastServices/AndroidClientPlayback/tutorials/tutorial-live-and-catchup-playback.md

 player.play(program, PlaybackProperties.DEFAULT);
 ```

-**Playing a Catchup**
+**Playing a Catchup Program**

 Any program that belongs to a Channel and is not live anymore is considered to be a Catchup.
-You can use the EmpProgram object to play a catchup.
+In order to play a Catchup Program simply build an EmpProgram object specifying the channel ID and catchup program ID and pass it as an argument to the **play()** method.
+In this case it is possible to store and play from a bookmark.
 The code syntax is the same regardless if the program is live or not.

 ```java
 EmpProgram program = new EmpProgram();